Introduction

 - Crushed Stone Base: A layer of crushed stone that provides a stable foundation for the gravel, enhancing durability and drainage.

-- Edging Materials: These can be made of plastic, metal, or wood and are used to define the edges of the patio, keeping the gravel contained.
+- Edging Materials: Made of plastic, metal, or wood, used to define the edges of the patio, keeping the gravel contained.

 Tips for Successful Installation:

-- Preparation: Before starting, ensure you have all tools and materials on hand.
+- Preparation: Ensure you have all tools and materials on hand before starting.
 This prevents interruptions during the installation process.

 - Quality Materials: Invest in high-quality gravel and landscape fabric.
-Cheaper materials may not perform as well and could lead to issues down the line.
+Cheaper materials may perform poorly and lead to issues later.

-- Proper Layering: When adding the crushed stone base and gravel, make sure each layer is evenly spread and properly compacted to avoid uneven surfaces.
+- Proper Layering: When adding the crushed stone base and gravel, ensure each layer is evenly spread and compacted to avoid uneven surfaces.

 How to Properly Install a Crushed Gravel Patio?